Pathos0925/JWEM/README.md

  - Higher resolutions are only found on a few dinosaurs, I think the large sauropods, so only use a higher resolution if your target resolution requires it.
   - This method compresses the image on the GPU so it may take a few moments each time you load it.

+## Info
+ - Any DLL injector should work, so long as you inject it right as the game starts.

 ## Questions
  - Where do I find textures for a dino?
  	- Search Google, theres a few methods.